nikydix/nikydixcom-7810d/donate.md

 Thanks for your consideration to partner.

-Thanks also to those who alrea
+Thanks also to those who already partner, either by donating financially,

 Niky :)